 - Insert the modules carefully in the housing.
 For the model of the device designed for surface mounting, use the metal lever to insert the CPU processor module.
 The installation is easier with the lever. - First, plug the connector of the ribbon cable onto the input/output module I/O and then onto the CPU processor module.
 Be careful that no connector pins are bent!
 Don't apply force! - Insert the plug connector of the ribbon cable between the processor module CPU and the front cover into the socket of the front cover.
 This action does not apply to the device version with detached operator panel.
 Instead of this, the connector of the ribbon cable derived from the 68-pin connector on the device rear panel must be plugged on the connector of the processor module CPU.
 The 7-pin X16 connector belonging to the ribbon cable must be plugged behind the subminiature socket.
-The plugging position is not relevant in this context as the connection is protected against polarity reversal. - Press the latches of the plug connectors together. - Replace the front cover and secure to the housing with the screws. - Mount the covers. - Re-fasten the interfaces on the rear of the device housing.
-This activity is not necessary if the device is designed for surface mounting.
+The plugging position is not relevant in this context as the connection is protected against polarity reversal. - · Press the latches of the plug connectors together. - Replace the front cover and secure to the housing with the screws. - Mount the covers. - Screw the interfaces tight on the rear panel of the device again.